twinGu/interview-task/README.md

 * Mark any task as completed/uncompleted
 * Delete any task from the task list

+##Git
+* You are obligated to work with Git.
+Please fork this repository when you start your project.

 ## Important notes

 * The scope of the task is to implement simple TODO application